openssl/general-policies/policies/legacy-migration.md

 Should the need arise, legacy provider algorithms may be promoted to the default provider at any time.
-Removal from the Legacy provider should occur only on semantically versioned major release boundaries.
+Removal from the Legacy provider should occur only on major release boundaries.

 ## Migration announcement mechanism

-Announcements of migrations from the default provider to the Legacy provider is made  via the DEPRECATIONS.md file in the source code root directory for OpenSSL.
-This file will list the algorithm SN, NID, the version in  which the deprecation was announced, and the version in which the algorithm is to be removed from the default provider.
+Announcements of migrations from a source provider to the Legacy provider is made via the DEPRECATIONS.md file in the source code root directory for OpenSSL.
+This file will list the algorithm SN, NID, the version in  which the deprecation was announced, and the version in which the algorithm is to be removed from the source provider.
+Note that deprecations may also be announced in the release notes.